-Taciroglu, professor of civil and environmental engineering, is an authority on earthquake engineering and structural mechanics.
-He recently led an effort to test, monitor and conserve the seismic integrity of Los Angeles’ historic Watts Towers.
+Taciroglu, professor and chair of civil and environmental engineering, is an authority on earthquake engineering and structural mechanics.
+He led an effort to test, monitor and conserve the seismic integrity of Los Angeles’ historic Watts Towers.

 Meng, associate professor of geophysics, is an expert on earthquakes and tsunami.
 Meng, who holds the Leon and Joanne V.C.
 Knopoff Chair in Physics and Geophysics, focuses his on earthquake physics, such as the long-term tectonic process like plate motions and crustal deformation.
 He has worked to devel advanced source imaging techniques.
 He has also worked on mitigating seismic and tsunami hazard through earthquake early warning systems.

 Zhang is an associate professor of civil and environmental engineering who specializes in earthquake engineering and structural dynamics and mechanics.

-Vucetic, professor of civil and environmental engineering, is an expert on geotechnical engineering, with an emphasis on the cyclic and dynamic behavior of clays, silts and sands.
+Vucetic, professor emeritus of civil and environmental engineering, is an expert on geotechnical engineering, with an emphasis on the cyclic and dynamic behavior of clays, silts and sands.

 Moon, an assistant professor of Earth, planetary and space sciences, is an expert on geology and tectonics.
 Moon’s research could give builders and urban planners more detailed information about how susceptible areas are to landslides and earthquakes.